RedSilkSoftware/workhorz-server/README.md

   - [ ] Logging (to text files and InfluxDB)
   - [ ] REST-API construction and scaffolding
   - [ ] RDBMS ORM access to the most used database engines (https://github.com/SOCI/soci)
+    - [ ] Active Records Pattern integrated for ease of use
   - [ ] Compression outside of HTTP (https://github.com/rikyoz/bit7z)
   - [ ] Easy to add new APIs to external web services
   - [ ] Apache and nginx compatible configuration of the integrated webserver (highest performance)